codeCrafter8/e-learning-platform/README.md

-# eLearning Platform
+# e-learning Platform

 ## Project description

-This project is an eLearning platform developed using Spring Boot, Angular, PostgreSQL, AWS S3, and Stripe.
+This project is an e-learning platform developed using Spring Boot, Angular, PostgreSQL, AWS S3, and Stripe.
 The platform provides a comprehensive online learning experience with various functionalities, including course creation, payment processing, and user authentication.

 ## Technologies Used